Russia to annex more of Ukraine on Friday at the Kremlin

 “Any decision by Russia to go forward will further jeopardize the prospects for peace,” Guterres said.

 As a veto-wielding permanent member of the U.N.
-Security Council, Russia has “a particular responsibility” to respect the U.N.
+Security Council, Russia bears “a particular responsibility” to respect the U.N.
 Charter, the secretary-general said.

-U.N. spokesman Stephane Dujarric said Guterres conveyed the message to Russia’s U.N. ambassador, Vassily Nebenzia, during a meeting Wednesday.
+U.N. spokesman Stephane Dujarric said Guterres conveyed the message to Russia’s U.N. ambassador, Vassily Nebenzia, on Wednesday.

 “It’s absolutely unacceptable," said Czech Foreign Minister Jan Lipavsky, whose country holds the European Union presidency.
 “We reject such one-sided annexation based on a fully falsified process with no legitimacy.”